QueCS/tp_mouvement_parabolique/README.md

 ![title](img/binder_02.png)

 Then simply click on "launch" and let Binder time to create your virtual working environment.
-This will only take a few minutes and once it is ready, the page will automatically refresh itself to launch it on a remote server.
+This will take a few minutes and once it is ready, the page will automatically refresh itself to launch it on a remote server.

 ![title](img/binder_03.png)

-Once the working environment loaded simply open the following file and follow along.
+Once the working environment loaded simply open the following file and follow along.\
 It will be in french though.

 ![title](img/binder_04.png)